jadecobra/python_tdd_exercises/source/functions.rst

        def passthrough(input_data):
            return input_data

     the terminal updates to show passing tests.
-We have more confidence that our passthrough function will likely return the input data it is given.
+I have more confidence that the passthrough function will likely return the input data it is given.
 Let us add more tests for good measure using the other python `Data Structures <./DATA_STRUCTURES.rst>`_

 *
   REFACTOR: make it better